kyma-project/community/sig-and-wg/sig-core/decisions/dr-006-Kubeless_as_the_Faas_solution.md

-# ADR 006: Kubeless as a FaaS solution
+# DR 006: Kubeless as a FaaS solution

 Created on 2017-12-20 by Ahmed Abdalla (@Abd4llA).

 ## Context

 Function as a Service (FaaS) is the main capability inside Kyma.
-This ADR presents a market research and a detailed analysis of both Kubeless and fission.
+This DR presents a market research and a detailed analysis of both Kubeless and fission.

 ## Decision